Conduct Disorder

 Destructive Behaviour

-- Deliberate fire-setting with the intention of causing severe damage
+- Deliberate fire-setting with intent to cause serious damage

 Causes and Risk Factors